Can I take notes into my Job interview ?

-Is it ok to takes notes into your job interview?
-This is going to be a short post.
-The answer is NO in almost all cases.
+So is it ok to takes notes into your job interview?
+Our advice is NO in almost all cases.
 Referring to notes in an interview will create a disconnect between you and the interviewer(s) as you shuffle through your papers looking for your answer.
 Bad idea.

 Are there any exceptions?
 Very few